pevans-gfz/seiscomp/doc/base/glossary.rst

       requirements of 24/7 early warning control centers.
 Major changes in the architecture of SeisComP were necessary and many new features result in the upgrade of SeisComP to version 3.
 Important SeisComP releases are shown below.
-A first prototype of SeisComP3 developed by the GITEWS/GEOFON development group was released in May 2007.
+A first prototype of :term:`SeisComP3` developed by the GITEWS/GEOFON development group was released in May 2007.

+   SeisComP3
+      A previous version of :term:`SeisComP`.

    seismic array
       An ordered arrangement of seismometers with central data acquisition specially